Wednesday, December 1, 2010

 3.Bunkhouse/Gateway: this building is about 4,000 sq. ft..
 It will be two stories and will contain a bunkroom with kitchenette upstairs with locker rooms and a main storage area on the ground floor.
 The hope is that the bunkhouse could house anyone, students or workers, who may be working at Habersham Farms for a semester or indefinitely.
 It also derives its gateway name because the building will consist of two sections on either side with an open middle porte-cochere on the ground floor.
 This will provide a visual axis and connection from the main farm area to the barn.

+4.Barn: there will be a typical barn that will draw its character from many SC Lowcountry barns.
+It will house livestock as well as be a storage space for various crops.
+There will also be an area where machinery and equipment can be repaired.
 There will be various other structures and small outbuildings which really make the farm function as it should.
 These include greenhouses, a windmill, and shading/storage structures.
 In addition, our group is designing a prototype vegetable stand that will be located on Cherokee Farms Road.
 From this stand Farmer Pat will be able to sell daily to those customers who desire fresh, ripe, locally grown fruit and produce.

 This past Wednesday we had a review of this project with farmer Pat Gallagher, Patrick Kelly from T&D Landholding’s and local Habersham architects, Eric Brown and Eric Moser.
 We had a good discussion regarding the implementation of these designs.
 As this project moves forward during the next few months you can follow its progress on this blog.